EDC / Plan

 4. Enhance our Supplier Diversity Program to increase participation of businesses owned by people with disabilities.

-Design and delivery of services and programs
+Design and delivery of programs and services

 The Accessibility lead is partnering with the ACA working group, our partners, and representatives across EDC, including people with disabilities, to embed accessibility into daily practices.